Trends have always come and gone and in some instances have even come back around again.

 Bathroom Trends 2018

-This year, the trends coming though for 2018 are actually a lot less about a new aesthetic or style; they are more about functionality, embracing new product technology and a focus toward the type of environment and feeling that is created.
+This year, the trends coming through for 2018 are actually a lot less about a new aesthetic or style; they are more about functionality, embracing new product technology and a focus toward the type of environment and feeling that is created.

-Designers and bathroom renovators are looking for products that make the bathroom feel more like an oasis or personal sanctuary, are easier to clean, make the bathroom appear larger and stand the test of time in terms of visual appeal and longevity.
+Bathroom designers and bathroom renovators are looking for products that make the bathroom feel more like an oasis or personal sanctuary, are easier to clean, make the bathroom appear larger and stand the test of time in terms of visual appeal and longevity.

 To gain further insights into what’s new for the bathroom this year, we reached out to three industry experts.
 We would like to thank Frank Iaria of Mint Kitchen Group, Russell Henderson, Senior Designer at smarterBATHROOMS+ and Royston Wilson, President of the KBDi for sharing their views on the themes below.

 - Key trends in bathroom design 2018

 - Preferred colour palettes for 2018

 - New & popular ways to maximise space in small bathrooms

 What are the key trends in bathroom design for 2018?

 We will see a fusion of different materials, surfaces and elements being elegantly blended together.
 Taking cues from the trends in kitchen design this year, bathrooms will embrace matte textures, warmer colour palettes, practical products and an aim to maximise the use of available space as much as possible.